Photo stories

 In 2018, Ebola fever hit the rainforest village of Ikoko-Impenge in the Democratic Republic of the Congo.
 The teacher Maître Chou Biliya-Mola was its first victim.
 The disease is highly contagious and often fatal – with devastating consequences for entire families.
 The aftermath of the epidemic in the province of Équateur.
 De Groene Amsterdammer, De nasmaak…

-God was Angry
+God was Angry, Ethiopia

 Ethiopia has a population of over 100 million but only 164 schools for students with hearing, visual andintellectual impairments.
 Girls with disabilities also face systematic and violent abuse at home and in theircommunities: they are feared for being under the spell of witchcraft.
 One in three girls living with a disabilityhas been sexually assaulted.
 Ethiopia,…

-Fighting violence with beats
+Fighting violence with beats, DR Congo

 In the Democratic Republic of the Congo, street rappers fight President Joseph Kabila’s government with music.
 Al Jazeera, 2019.
 See online here

-Sea Nomads of Sulawesi
+Sea Nomads of Sulawesi, Indonesia

 Around the Banggai Islands in Sulawesi, an Indonesian archipelago east of Borneo, there are wooden stilt villages in the clear, turquoise-blue water.
 Here live the Bajau, an indigenous sea nomad people known for their genetic adaptation to freediving – they can hold their breath for up to thirteen minutes.
 But the idyll under palm trees…